mugil25/CRYPTOGRAPHY/README.md

 ### HILL CIPHER
 ### EX.
 NO: 3

 ## IMPLEMENTATION OF HILL CIPHER

+### AIM:
-### AIM:To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ### DESCRIPTION: